Rkiefe/MagFD2/README.md

 # Finite difference method for the demagnetizing field calculation
 Solves the  2D demagnetizing field "Hd" for a given magnetization configuration using the finite difference method.

 One script runs Hd considering only the magnetic domain.
 The other considers the vaccum exterior as well.
+There is an additional file ending in .c which contains the same algorithm written in C, with about 3x the performance.
+In the future, the C code will be implemented in Matlab using mex.

 ## Method:
 Main equation: